Worried about inflation? Time to refresh your personal finance checklist

 Your personal expenses

-If you had a personal budget or tracked your spending in 2022, it will be beneficial to review these expenses and find out whether you had stuck to your budget, or if you had actually overspent or underspent in certain categories.
-If you do not already have one, coming up with a personal budget for 2023 can help with controlling your spending, tracking expenses, and saving more money.
+If you had a personal budget or tracked your spending in the past year, it will be beneficial to review these expenses and find out whether you had stuck to your budget, or if you had actually overspent or underspent in certain categories.
+If you do not already have one, coming up with a personal budget for the new year can help with controlling your spending, tracking expenses, and saving more money.
 Using the previous year’s spending data can help you budget better the coming year.

 If you're thinking of applying for a HDB BTO flat, check out our guide on how to map your finances beforehand.
 For those looking to lower your tax bill amid high inflation, here's a nifty way to do so.